JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 package foo.bar
 ```

-Put spaces around the `=` sign separating the argument name and value.

 ### Function formatting

 If the function signature doesn't fit on a single line, use the following syntax: